nvoulgaris/blog/content/post/pair-programming.md

----
++++
-title: "Pair programming: making the whole greater than the sum of its parts"
+title = "Pair programming: making the whole greater than the sum of its parts" date = "2019-12-15" tags = ["pair programming","XP"] image = "img/posts/pair_programming.jpg" description = "The X factor for a truly high-performing team"
-date: "2019-12-15"
-tags: [pair programming,xp]
-image: img/posts/pair_programming.jpg
----
++++

 When was the last time that you did some pair programming?
 How often do you practice it and why?
 Is it actually pair programming or is it just two people sitting side by side?